Dr. Janet Realini – President and Founder

 Ginger Mullaney is the Program Director for the Competitive Personal Responsibility Education Program (C-PREP) grant.
 The federally funded grant from the Administration of Children and Families, Families and Youth Services Bureau is a 3 year grant partnering with three Alamo Community Colleges serving college aged young adults.

 Before joining Healthy Futures of Texas Ginger worked with The Social and Health Research Center.
 She served as Project Coordinator and Program Manager for multiple private and federally funded grants in diabetes and obesity prevention research for youth.
 Ginger has experience cultivating relationships with key stakeholders and partners to ensure participants are given the best possible interventions and projects are implemented with minimal barriers.
 Also, she believes using innovative and relevant approaches specific to target populations are the key to making projects successful.
 A native San Antonian, Ginger received her Bachelor of Arts Degree from California State University, Chico in Communications.
-After school she returned to San Antonio and remains passionate about connecting youth and families to resources they are often aware of.
+After school she returned to San Antonio and remains passionate about connecting youth and families to resources they are often not aware of.

 Kelsey Olson – Health Educator